Team Spotlight: How I went from selling houses to creating homes

 How I went from selling houses to creating homes

-If you’d asked me 15 years ago what I’d be doing right now for work, there’s very little chance that I would have said Registered Manager at Grange Lodge.
+If you’d asked me 15 years ago what I’d be doing right now for work, there’s very little chance that I would have said Registered Manager.
 Back in 2006, I used to work as an estate agent, selling people their dream homes, whether it was first time buyers, people upsizing, downsizing, moving cross-country; I was the person that gave people the keys to their new castle, where they created wonderful memories, families grew older, and people built their foundations.
 It was my first job out of school, one which I’d been in for over ten years.

 Fast forward 15 years, and I’ve gone from selling homes, to creating environments for children which are as close to a family home as possible.
 How did I get here?